anchoranalysis/anchoranalysis.github.io/pages/developer_guide/developer_guide_environment_maven.md

 {% include important.html content="Anchor currently uses **Maven Version 3.3.9**." %}

-See [SonarQube](/developer_guide_environment_sonarqube.html) for the repository server that Anchor uses.
+There exists a private local maven repository (`$HOME/.m2/` sub-directory in your home-directory) where artifacts may be stored, before being synchronized with the [main repository server for packages](

-There exists a private local maven repository (`$HOME/.m2/` sub-directory in your home-directory) where artifacts may be stored, before being synchronized with the main server.
+See [SonarCloud](/developer_guide_environment_sonarcloud.html) for the repository server that Anchor uses.).

 {% include note.html content="A file `pom.xml` specifies build-related settings." %}